Director, Aboriginal and Mature Student Services

 He completed his Bachelor of Arts degree at York University and he holds a Master of Education degree from the Ontario Institute for Studies in Education at the University of Toronto.
 Brian’s academic interests include computer-mediated learning environments, distance education, student self-regulated learning, adult development, and retention.

 From 1990 to 2004, Brian served as Learning Skills Counsellor with the Counselling and Development Centre at York University.
 During that time, he also was an instructor in LLS1800 (Language and Learning Seminar for students with Learning Disabilities) and co-authored the Fundamentals of Learning Program, a structured retention program for at-risk students.
 In 2005, Brian joined the Student Community & Leadership Development team as Manager Student Activities and Organizations, working in the areas of orientation and co-curricular student experience.
 In 2006 Brian assumed the role of Manager, Student Success & Retention with a mandate to integrate orientation and transition programming with ongoing student success support and pan-university retention initiatives.
+Brian joined ACMAPS as Associate Director in 2008 and assumed the role of Director in 2012.
 Brian has worked extensively with students on academic skills, time management, academic writing, learning styles, and personal success.

 After graduating, Navinie held various positions at York, which included being the Enquiries Secretary for the Atkinson Writing Programs and Essay Tutoring Centre.
 Prior to her position at ACMAPS, Navinie was the Administrative Secretary for the School of Arts & Letters, Atkinson Faculty of Liberal and Professional Studies.